-- A. Board Size.
+A. Board Size.
 The Board shall consist of that number of directors as determined by a majority vote of the directors, consistent with the Company's By-laws.
-The Board believes that seven (7) to eleven (11) directors is an appropriate size.
-The Board will, from time to time, evaluate the Board size to determine whether it should be increased or decreased. - B. Independence.
+The Board believes that nine (9) to eleven (11) directors is an appropriate size.
+The Board will, from time to time, evaluate the Board size to determine whether it should be increased or decreased.

+B. Independence.
 The Board shall at all times be comprised of no less than a majority of directors who meet the criteria for independence required by the Nasdaq National Market (or principal stock exchange upon which the Company's stock is traded) and all applicable laws and regulations.
-The Nominating and Corporate Governance Committee is responsible for reviewing the qualifications and independence of each director. - C. Board Membership Criteria.
+The Nominating and Corporate Governance Committee is responsible for reviewing the qualifications and independence of each director.

+C. Board Membership Criteria.
 The Nominating and Corporate Governance Committee is responsible for identifying, screening and recommending candidates for nomination by the Board for election as directors and for filling vacancies on the Board.
-The Nominating and Corporate Governance Committee will perform a regular assessment of the skills and characteristics needed by the Board in the context of the current status of the Board. - D. Selection of Board Members.
+The Nominating and Corporate Governance Committee will perform a regular assessment of the skills and characteristics needed by the Board in the context of the current status of the Board.
+Director nominees should have appropriate skills and characteristics required of Board members, assessed in the context of the perceived needs of the Board at the time, which assessment should include issues of diversity (racially, ethnically and gender), age and skills.
+To that end, the initial list of candidates from which any new independent director nominee is chosen by the Board will include qualified female and racially/ethnically diverse candidates (and, as such, the Board will instruct any firm asked to furnish such a list to include such candidates).

+D. Selection of Board Members.
 The Nominating and Corporate Governance Committee is responsible for identifying and recommending to the Board candidates for election as directors.
 The Board delegates the process of screening director candidates to the Nominating and Corporate Governance Committee, which may solicit advice from the Chairman of the Board, the Chief Executive Officer and other members of the Board.
 The Board will recommend a slate of directors for election based on its determinations using the recommendations and information supplied by the Nominating and Corporate Governance Committee.
 The Board may fill vacancies in existing or new director positions.
-Such directors elected by the Board serve only until the next election of directors unless elected by the shareholders to a further term at that time. - E. Chairman of the Board.
+Such directors elected by the Board serve only until the next election of directors unless elected by the shareholders to a further term at that time.

+E. Chairman of the Board.
 The Board selects the Chairman of the Board in the manner that it determines to be in the best interests of the Company's stockholders.